frankieycy/network/README.md

     - (0.1, 1, 2): the noise-free time series have decaying oscillations, but the with-noise time series have spikes
     - (0.1, 1.05, 2): the noise-free time series have no spiking/oscillatory activities, but the with-noise time series have spikes

+* This model is GREAT!
+    - exhibits realistic spiking patterns
+    - recovers heavy-tailed nature of spike tail
+    - rich correlations between spike counts and network features
+    - see report for full analysis

 * code: (for both project 2 & 3)
     - ``network_dynamics_cluster.py``: for use in physics department clusters

+---

+* This marks the end of my FYP part I.